Runtime Flow

 lines --> base

-base --> draft["Draft preview<br/>(draft New session)"]
+base --> draft["Draft preview<br/>(draft-status session)"]

-base --> transcript["session.output<br/>(all other modes and statuses)"]
+base --> transcript["session.output<br/>(all other statuses)"]

 split["Split transcript with active_prompt_output"]